 When conducting a cost segregation study, it is common to reallocate a specific percentage of real property into shorter-life personal property asset classes, which are subject to higher depreciation rates.

-For instance, an office building might be reallocated between 20% and 40% into a shorter life class, an auto dealership could be reallocated between 25% and 50%, and a heavy manufacturing building could be reallocated as high as 30% to 60% into shorter-life asset classes.
+For instance, an office building might be able to reallocate between 20% and 40% into a shorter life class, an auto dealership could reallocat between 25% and 50%, and a heavy manufacturing building could reallocate as much as 30% to 60% into shorter-life asset classes.

 Any reallocation of real property into shorter life classes is likely to generate significant tax savings for your company, thus increasing your available cash flow.